openvmp/partcad/examples/README.md

 ## Publish (produce) models

-There are many way to produce a PartCAD model that can be consumed by others.
+There are many ways to produce a PartCAD model that can be consumed by others.

 - Import parts defined using Python CAD frameworks:
   - [Primitive shapes using CadQuery](./produce_part_cadquery_primitive/)